CyberYoshi64/CTGP7-UpdateTool/README.md

 Modules needed: `pyside2`, `psutil`

-(Should you not have these modules install them with `pip install`)
+(Should you not have these modules, install them with `pip install pyside2 psutil`)

 Simply launch `main.py`.
 On Linux, you might need to call it in a terminal using `python main.py`.